-First and foremost the Bike Ride is a fund raising event and, although it involves a healthy level of competition, it is a NOT a race, nor does it happen on closed roads.
+First and foremost the Bike Ride is a fund raising event; it is a NOT a race, nor does it happen on closed roads.

 All riders must ride for a registered team.
 Your Team Captain is responsible for registering the Team and running the Team on the day.